Sample with multiple chains in parallel#

 Conclusions#

-In this example the different between jax.vmap and jax.pmap is dramatic: it takes several minutes to jax.vmap and a few seconds for jax.pmap to sample the same number of chains.
+In this example the difference between jax.vmap and the sharding API is dramatic: it takes several minutes with jax.vmap and a few seconds with device-parallel execution to sample the same number of chains.
 This is expected for NUTS, and other adaptive algorithms: each chain runs a different number of internal steps for each sample generated and we need to wait for the slowest chain.

-We saw one possible solutions for those who just want a few chains to run diagnostics: parallelize using jax.pmap.
-For the thousands of chains we mentionned earlier you will need something different: either distribute on several machine (expensive), or design new algorithms altogether.
+We saw one possible solution for those who just want a few chains to run diagnostics: distribute chains across devices using JAX’s sharding API.
+For the thousands of chains we mentioned earlier you will need something different: either distribute on several machines (expensive), or design new algorithms altogether.
 HMC, for instance, runs the same number of integration steps on every chain and thus doesn’t exhibit the same synchronization problem.
 That’s the idea behind algorithms like ChEEs and MEADS!
 This is a very active area of research, and now you understand why.